Skip to main content

 Spreadsheets can work for organizations with very few AI systems and minimal regulatory exposure, but they quickly break down at scale.
 They lack automated risk scoring, version control, audit trails, disclosure generation, and multi-framework control mapping.
 Most organizations with more than five to ten AI systems — or subject to TRAIGA or EU AI Act requirements — find that purpose-built AI risk register software provides a far more defensible and efficient solution.

-Does TRAIGA (the regulation) require a formal AI risk register?
+Does TRAIGA require a formal AI risk register?

-How is TRAIGA's AI risk register different from a template?
+How is Risk Meridian's AI risk register different from a template?

-When you complete a risk register entry and TRAIGA assigns a risk score, the platform maps the required controls to every applicable regulatory framework simultaneously — TRAIGA, EU AI Act, NIST AI RMF, ISO 42001, and others.
-You document controls once and satisfy multiple frameworks without duplicating effort.
+When you complete a risk register entry and Risk Meridian assigns a risk score, the platform maps the recommended controls to every applicable regulatory framework simultaneously — TRAIGA, EU AI Act, NIST AI RMF, ISO 42001, and others.
+You document controls once and support multiple frameworks without duplicating effort.

 Who should own the AI risk register in an organization?